WuXi Biologics: Massachusetts

 In May 2020, WuXi Biologics announced that it had secured a deal with the Worcester Business Development Corporation at The Reactory, a master-planned manufacturing hub project in Worcester, Massachusetts.
 The two-story, 107,000 sqft facility will cost $60 million and will employ 150 when it is completed in 2022.
 The Worcester City Council granted a 20-year, $11.5 million tax increment financing plan to help seal the deal.
 The new facility will have 16,000 liters of bioreactor capacity, which will include four 4,000-liter traditional fed-batch units and one 500-liter perfusion-based continuous processing unit and will be named MFG11.

 New Jersey

 In June 2020, WuXi Biologics announced that it had signed a ten-year lease for a 66,000 sqft clinical manufacturing facility (MFG18) in Cranbury, NJ.
 The facility had previously been leased by Outlook Therapeutics and will install a total of 6000 liter of bioreactor capacity, process development, and quality control labs, along with supporting functions.

 Pennsylvania

 In May 2020, WuXi Biologics announced it had leased a 33,000 sqft process development lab in King of Prussia, Pennsylvania at Discovery Labs, a former GlaxoSmithKline manufacturing site.

+In 2024, WuXi announced that the site in King of Prussia would cease operations.